-AUTH: 75-2-111, 75-5-201, 75-20-216(3), MCA IMP: 75-20-216(3), MCA air or water quality.
+AUTH: 75-2-111, 75-5-201, 75-20-216(3), MCA

+IMP: 75-20-216(3), MCA

+Rationale: 17.4.502 is proposed for amendment to remove the seven-month requirement for issuance of draft permits for air or water quality.
 Under MFSA the Department has one year to issue air and water quality permits and parallel language is proposed to be added to the rule.
-These changes would give the Department maximum flexibility in meeting its responsibility to complete the air and water quality permitting process within one year for facilities with potentially significant impacts or within 6 months for those facilities without significant impacts.
+These changes would give Department maximumflexibility in meeting responsibility to complete the air and water quality permitting process within one year for facilities with potentially significant impacts or within 6 months for those facilities without significant impacts.